Your AI coding agents are brilliant.

 Institutional knowledge that can't rot.

-Scoped, prescriptive instructions: not "here's how auth works" but "when you modify auth, do X, never do Y, verify with Z." Every blueprint traces to the decisions that produced it.
+Scoped, prescriptive rules: not "here's how auth works" but "when you modify auth, do X, never do Y, verify with Z." Every rule is provenance-tracked — each one links back to the decision that produced it, so you can always see why the blueprint says what it says.

 deployment [CURRENT] testing [DRIFT DETECTED]